Devlander-Software/discord-webhook-notifier-action/docs/installation.md

 ---
 layout: default
-title: Installation Guide - Discord Notify Action
+title: Installation Guide - Discord Webhook Notifier Action
-description: How to install and set up the Discord Notify Action
+description: How to install and set up the Discord Webhook Notifier Action
 ---

 # Installation Guide

 ## Prerequisites

-Before installing the Discord Notify Action, you'll need:
+Before installing the Discord Webhook Notifier Action, you'll need:

 1. **A Discord Server** where you want to receive notifications
 2. **A Discord Webhook** URL (we'll help you create this)